oracle-samples/oci-data-science-ai-samples/LLM/oda_examples/oda-oci-data-science-oracledb-23ai-llm/README.md

 )
 ```

-### Step 2: Setting up the Oracle 23AI database
+### Step 2: Setting up the Oracle Database 23ai

-We will be utilizing the latest features of Oracle 23AI, specifically the AI Vector Search, for our use case.
-In this scenario, we will import the embeddings generated from the dataset into Oracle 23AI.
-When a user queries using the RAG, the response will be enhanced by supplying the LLMs with additional context. the below diagram shows some of benefits of using Oracle 23AI:
+We will be utilizing the latest features of Oracle Database 23ai, specifically the AI Vector Search, for our use case.
+In this scenario, we will import the embeddings generated from the dataset into Oracle Database 23ai.
+When a user queries using the RAG, the response will be enhanced by supplying the LLMs with additional context. the below diagram shows some of benefits of using Oracle Database 23ai:

 ![image](./images/oda-with-oci-data-science-oracle-database-23ai.jpg)

-Figure: A illustration of Oracle 23AI Search Feature (source)
+Figure: A illustration of Oracle Database 23ai Search Feature (source)

-This will augment their knowledge, leading to responses that are more accurate and pertinent to the customer's inquiries To setup Oracle 23AI you can following the options mentioned below:
+This will augment their knowledge, leading to responses that are more accurate and pertinent to the customer's inquiries To setup Oracle Database 23ai you can following the options mentioned below:

 *   Using a container instance as mentioned [here](https://docs.oracle.com/en-us/iaas/autonomous-database-serverless/doc/autonomous-docker-container.html)
 *   using a python client

-We will be using a hosted instance of Oracle 23AI to demonstrate the powerful features of Vector search.
+We will be using a hosted instance of Oracle Database 23ai to demonstrate the powerful features of Vector search.

-### Step 3: Parsing, Chunking and Store Embedding In Oracle 23AI DB
+### Step 3: Parsing, Chunking and Store Embedding In Oracle Database 23ai

-Below snippet give high level overview how document gets parsed, how document gets converted into chunks and then how embedding will be stored in Oracle 23 AI DB.
+Below snippet give high level overview how document gets parsed, how document gets converted into chunks and then how embedding will be stored in Oracle Database 23ai.

 For detailed implementation, please refer [github repo](https://github.com/shekharchavan1990/oci-data-science-ai-samples/tree/oda_rag_poc/oda_examples/oda-oci-data-science-oracledb-23ai-llm).

-**Initialize Oracle 23 AI**
+**Initialize Oracle Database 23ai**

 ```py
 def load_documents(embedding_model):